Income tax in Australia: Medicare levy

-When Medicare was introduced by the Hawke Labor Government in February 1984, it was accompanied by a Medicare levy to help fund it.
+When Medicare was introduced by the Hawke Labor government in February 1984, it was accompanied by a Medicare levy to help fund it.
 The levy was set at 1% of personal taxable income and applied to all but the lowest income-earning tax-payers.
 The levy was later increased to 1.25% in December 1986 to further cover rising medical costs.
 Low income earner threshold exemptions were also increased.

-The Medicare levy was raised again by the Keating Labor Government in July 1993, up to 1.4% of income, again to fund additional healthcare spending outlays.
+The Medicare levy was raised again by the Keating Labor government in July 1993, up to 1.4% of income, again to fund additional healthcare spending outlays.
 The low income earner exemption thresholds were also raised.
-In July 1995, two years later the Keating Labor Government raised the levy to 1.5%, to offset a decline in Medicare levy receipts.
+In July 1995, two years later the Keating Labor government raised the levy to 1.5%, to offset a decline in Medicare levy receipts.
 The low income exemption thresholds were increased, again.

-The standard Medicare levy was left at 1.5% in the following years since July 1993 until the Gillard Labor Government announced in May 2013 that it would be increased to 2% on 1 July 2014 to fund the National Disability Insurance Scheme.
-The Labor Government was not re-elected in September 2013, but the Medicare levy increase went ahead as scheduled in July 2014.
+The standard Medicare levy was left at 1.5% in the following years since July 1993 until the Gillard Labor government announced in May 2013 that it would be increased to 2% on 1 July 2014 to fund the National Disability Insurance Scheme.
+The Labor government was not re-elected in September 2013, but the Medicare levy increase went ahead as scheduled in July 2014.
 In May 2017, Turnbull's Liberal–National coalition Government announced that from 1 July 2019, the Medicare levy will increase from 2% to 2.5% to fully fund the National Disability Insurance Scheme.
 This increase was abandoned in April 2018.

+Tax Offset

+A tax offset is a reduction in the amount of tax an eligible taxpayer owes in a given income year.
+The Australian Taxation Office (ATO) offers various tax offsets to provide targeted assistance to different groups of taxpayers, encouraging certain behaviours or helping those in specific situations.